Christ, Creation and the Declaration of Independence

 William Stone Facsimile from National Archives

-A copy (fascimile) of the Declaration of Independence as engraved by William J. Stone in 1820 by request of John Quincy Adams.
+Here I am with a full-sized (fascimile) of the Declaration of Independence as engraved by William J. Stone in 1820 by request of John Quincy Adams.
+Many people do not realize how large in size the Declaration of Independence actually is!
 CLICK / TAP PHOTO TO ENLARGE.

 And, I would like to add, that none of these exhibit items are anywhere near as important as the Gospel of Jesus Christ.
 Just as our founding fathers already knew, placing our hope and dreams in anything other than in God's Holy Word would amount to nothing more than an exercise in futility.